Azure/azure-powershell/src/KeyVault/KeyVault/help/Export-AzKeyVaultSecurityDomain.md

 ```

 ## DESCRIPTION
-This cmdlet backs up the security domain data of a managed HSM for restoring.
+Exports the security domain data of a managed HSM for importing on another HSM.

 ## EXAMPLES